 And is doing its bit to keep traditional black cabs on London’s streets while offering passengers a reliable way of getting around.
 And with a driver fee of just £20 a month it’s worth it.

 Once you’ve downloaded some of these ride hailing apps you’ll be sure to have a great time growing your taxi service even further.
+Or you may want to consider developing your own app for your taxi business.

 The specialist team at Taxi Insurer understands the stresses and strains experienced by drivers and is always looking for ways to help get you the best taxi insurance.